-- EP-9 Radioactive Effluents and or Radiation Levels at Site Boundary Projected to Result in a TEDE of 75 mrem Accumulated over 24 hours. - EP-10 Radiation Levels and or effluents at site boundary Projected to Result in TEDE of > 20 mrem/hr for One Hour. - EP-11 Fire or Explosion Which Might Adversely Affect the Reactor or Its Safety Systems. - EP-12 Pool Level Alarm and Visual Observation Indicating Abnormal Loss of Water at a Rate Exceeding Backup Capacity. - EP-13 Severe Fuel Damage or Failure of an Experiment Leading to Significant Release of Radioactivity (>50 X DAC on stack particulate and gaseous monitor; > 20 mR/hr for one hour on reactor bridge and exhaust plenum monitor; general area monitor readings > 100 mR/hr for one hour).
+- EP-8 Radioactive Effluents and or Radiation Levels at Site Boundary Projected to Result in a TEDE of 75 mrem Accumulated over 24 hours. - EP-9 Radiation Levels and or effluents at site boundary Projected to Result in TEDE of > 20 mrem/hr for One Hour. - EP-10 Fire or Explosion Which Might Adversely Affect the Reactor or Its Safety Systems. - EP-11 Pool Level Alarm and Visual Observation Indicating Abnormal Loss of Water at a Rate Exceeding Backup Capacity. - EP-12 Security Breach Affecting the Reactor Building